Herbert throws for 382 yards, Chargers hold off Steelers

 AP Sports Writer

+Herbert is the fifth quarterback in NFL history to throw for at least 300 yards passing and have at least 90 yards rushing in the same game.
+He passed for 382 yards and rushed for 90, the most by a Chargers QB in a game.

+“We did a great job moving the ball and answering back when we needed to,” said Herbert, who completed 30 of 41 passes.
+“It got a little too close for sure.
+We had our opportunities to put it away.
+The defense did a great job coming up with stops and then we put points up on what was a huge day for us.”

 Los Angeles (6-4) had a 27-10 lead going into the fourth quarter before the Steelers (5-4-1) rallied to take a 37-34 lead on Chris Boswell’s 45-yard field goal with 3:24 left.
-Los Angeles took over at the 25 and scored four plays later when Williams was wide open and went untouched up the left sideline.
+Los Angeles took over at the 25 and scored four plays later when Herbert found Williams between the cornerback and safety.
+Williams, who had 97 yards on five catches, caught the ball at the Steelers 36-yard line and went untouched up the left sideline.

-Herbert was 30 of 41 for 382 yards and three touchdowns.
-He had 90 yards rushing, which is the most by a Chargers quarterback in a game.
-Keenan Allen had nine receptions for 112 yards, and Williams had 97 yards on five catches.
+“We originally called an out route to Keenan, but the cornerback was covering the flat really hard.
+Justin told me to be ready.
+I was open and ran straight to the end zone,” said Williams, who had five receptions for 97 yards.

-Austin Ekeler scored a career-high four touchdowns.
-Ekeler, who had 115 scrimmage yards (65 receiving, 50 rushing), is the ninth player in the Super Bowl era with at least two rushing and two receiving scores in a game.
+Austin Ekeler had a career-high four touchdowns and 115 scrimmage yards (65 receiving, 50 rushing).
+He’s the ninth player in the Super Bowl era with at least two rushing and two receiving scores in a game.

+The Chargers generated 533 yards of offense, their fourth-most since 2000.
+It is also tied for the eighth-most the Steelers have allowed in a game in franchise history.

+“I thought we had them,” said Steelers receiver Diontae Johnson, who had seven catches for 101 yards.
+“But it’s football.
+Stuff is going to happen, and we didn’t respond like we were supposed to.”

 Two of Pittsburgh’s scores during its rally came off Chargers’ mistakes.
 Harris scored on a 1-yard run to get the Steelers to 27-20, four plays after Miles Killebrew blocked Ty Long’s punt and it rolled out of bounds at the LA 3.